tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/媒体上传/媒体上传综述_intl_en.md

 A specified storage region is needed for media upload, which can be automatically selected by the VOD backend by default or be specified in the upload request.

 - When the VOD backend automatically selects the storage region:
-  - If you have only one storage region, i.e., Chongqing, all uploaded media files will be stored in this region.
+  - If you have only one storage region, all uploaded media files will be stored in this region.
   - If you have activated multiple storage regions, the region selection policies for different upload methods are as follows:
  <table border=0 cellpadding="0" cellspacing="0">
 <thead>